at8865/my-website/content/posts/Setting-up-website.md

 series = []
 +++

 I'm going to lay it out here, the steps I took to create this website and then host it on github, as the official [guide](https://gohugo.io/hosting-and-deployment/hosting-on-github/) isn't hugely clear.
-I am going to split this post into two sections: creation of the site, and then deploying it to github.
+I am going to split this post into two sections: [creation of the site](#1), and then [deploying it to github](#2).

-# Creating the site
+# Creating the site # {#1}
 The first step is to install [Hugo](https://gohugo.io/getting-started/installing/).
 I'm running Linux-Mint so I used the following in the command line:
 ```